Onondaga Reservation

 Onondaga Reservation (Onondaga: Onoñda’gegá’, "People of the Hills", or Ganakdagweñni·yo’geh, "The Capital") is a Native American reservation in Onondaga County, New York, United States.
 It is the territory of the Onondaga Nation.
 It lies just south of the city of Syracuse.
-The population was 2,244 at the 2010 census.
+The population was 2,244 at the 2010 census, although the accuracy of this number is dubious.

 The Onondaga Reservation is a politically independent entity, as the nation is federally recognized by the United States government.
 The Onondaga Nation has reached some accommodations with New York State on jurisdictional issues.

 Geography

 According to the United States Census Bureau, the Indian reservation has a total area of 9.3 mi^{2} (24.1 km^{2}).
 9.2 mi^{2} (24.0 km^{2}) of it is land and 0.1 sqmi of it (0.54%) is water.

 New York State Route 11A is a north-south highway in the reservation.
 The reservation is bordered by the Town of Onondaga and the Town of LaFayette.